-If the boat was previously registered in AL you'll also need to pay a $3 (the fee is waived if you purchased the boat out-of-state).
+If the boat was previously registered in AL you'll also need to pay $3 (the fee is waived if you purchased the boat out-of-state).

 Renew your registration by going to your local probate judge's office or license commissioner's office and paying the renewal fee.
 Your renewal fee is the same as your original registration fee.

 The first letter of your last name determines the month you'll need to renew your registration; the state provides a staggered schedule.

 You can receive a replacement registration certificate by submitting a completed Application for Boat Registration, Transfer & Replacement form along a $5.

 Who Needs One

 To legally operate a boat in the state, you must be at least 12 years old and have an operator's license.
-(If you were at least 40 by April 28, 1994, you are exempt from taking a course.
 Provide proof of your age at an AL driver's license office to receive your boating certificate.)

 If you are 12 or 13 years old, you must have a currently licensed boat driver in the vessel.
 That person must be at least 21 years old, and able to take immediate control of the boat, if necessary.

 How to Obtain a Boating License